If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 If you have any questions, please feel free to contact our office located in Southaven, MS .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-If you are suffering from hyperhidrosis contact Brian Shwer, DPM of Southaven Foot Clinic.
-Our doctor can provide the care you need to attend to all of your foot and ankle needs.
+Many people suffer from bouts of heel pain.
+For more information, contact Brian Shwer, DPM of Southaven Foot Clinic.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

-If you have any questions please feel free to contact our office located in Southaven, MS .
+If you have any questions please contact our office located in Southaven, MS .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Read more about Hyperhidrosis of the Feet
+Read more about Heel Pain

 Foot Pain